Read our lab’s philosophy and culture

 Background: Kuldeep completed his PhD from Indian Institute of Technology Roorkee (IITR), India.
 His research focus lies in mass spectrometry-based proteomics to understand disease progression and biomarker discovery for early disease diagnosis.
 To this end, his work was also focused on targeting and validating potential non-invasive markers indicative of the most aggressive form of (triple negative) breast cancer.

-Interests: Mass Spectrometry, targeting and validation of potential markers, molecular and signaling mechanism
+Interests: Mass Spectrometry, targeting and validation of potential markers, molecular and signaling mechanism.

-Hobbies: Cricket, strength training, listening to music and catching up on current affairs
+Hobbies: Cricket, strength training, listening to music and catching up on current affairs.

 Himanshu (He/Him)